Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* Updated Edamame service module to ModuleEnginesFX.
 	* Moved parts to new categories (Engine, FuelTank, Coupling, Thermal, Payload, Electrical)
 * 02017 06 17 (1.5.2): 20% Draggier
-	* Integrated HGR_Redux and HGRCommunityFixes parts and patches into the HGR folder.
+	* Integrated HGR_Redux and HGRCommunityFixes parts and patches into the HGR folder *(so delete your HGR, HGR_Redux, and HGRCommunityFixes folders when updating to this version)*.
 Many thanks to Orionkermin for relaxing the license of the parts, and to linuxgurugamer for integrating the patches!
 	* Increased the drag of the Spud pod to give it a subsonic terminal velocity.

 ##Roadmap